Ultimate Guide To Buddha Bowls

 I love this colorful, zesty, healthy all-in-one meal, and I’m so excited to share it with you!

-The base of this Buddha bowl is cooked quinoa with steamed and raw vegetables, along with medicinal mushrooms, pistachio pesto and avocado.
+In this version of Buddha bowl I included cooked quinoa with steamed and raw vegetables, along with medicinal mushrooms, pistachio pesto and avocado.
 For the vegetables, you can choose whatever variety you want.
 I used broccoli, kale, carrots, bell peppers, cucumbers and green onions.
 Use veggies that steam well, so they don’t become mushy.

 I also made a pistachio pesto to mix in.
 I topped the bowls with a generous drizzle of my lime-cilantro dressing, which I always keep in stock in my kitchen.
 This dressing is one of my favorites and absolutely worth the effort to make.
 I always make more so I can use it in future salads… you can even make it in advance if you like!
 I needed to add avocado to make the dish more creamy.
 I finished the dish off by sprinkling it with flaky sea salt, just to give it that final ‘kick’!
 The beauty of this recipe is that it combines different textures and flavors that go very well together – a real palate pleaser!